RonHodayaSela/Collection-of-first-and-last-names-Wikipedia/README.md

 # Data Collection of Surnames and First Names from Wikipedia
+#The project was done as part of academic studies

 ## Project Description
 This project involves the collection of surname and first name data from Wikipedia.
 The data was gathered using the Python programming language and the Pandas library.